-Are My Postoperative Symptoms Normal?
+Are My Postop Symptoms Normal?

 This page discusses common symptoms after cataract surgery.

-Symptoms of concern
+Symptoms of concern requiring immediate action

 Let’s start with symptoms of concern.
 These are not common.
 If you notice any of the following symptoms, you should take them seriously and contact your doctor immediately for advice, day or night.